BackofenLab/IntaRNA/README.md

 <br /><br />
 <a name="interactionModel-ssHelixMfe" />

 ### Helix-based single-site RNA-RNA interaction with minimal free energy

 The formation of multiple base pair stackings, i.e. helix formation, requires a 'winding' of the respective subsequences.
 Depending on the structural context, such winding might be sterically and kinetically hindered by the necessary unwinding of intra-molecular structural elements.

-This model aims to incorporate such effects into the predictions of IntaRNA.
+This model (`--model=L`) aims to incorporate such effects into the predictions of IntaRNA.
 This is done by restricting the maximum length of inter-molecular helices to a specified number of (stacked) base pairs.
 That way, 'wound up' subhelices are interspaced by flexible interior loops that